Modular lattices of finite length (Part A)

 As to the other claims, fix any maximal 0-1-chain $C$ in $L$.
 Let $d_i$ be the number of coverings in $C$ that belong to the $i$th projectivity class ${\cal P}_i$ of coverings .
 Trivially $\sum_{i=1}^s d_i=\delta(L)$.
 Let ${\cal Q}$ be the union of all projectivity classes of coverings {\it distinct} from a fixed ${\cal P}_i$.
 Then ${\cal Q}=Cov(\theta_i)$ for a unique co-atom $\theta_i=\theta({\cal P}_i)$ of $Con(L)$ which satisfies $\delta(L/\theta_i)=d_i$.
 (Thus $\theta_i$ {\it separates} exactly the coverings in ${\cal P}_i$.)
 Therefore $d_i$ is independent from the particular choice of $C$. $\square$

 {\bf 3.4.2} Akin to $\delta(L)$ in Theorem 3.3, also $j(L)$ can be reduced to the subdirectly irreducible factors.
 Here come the details.
 Trivially each covering of type $(p_*,p)$ (so $p\in J(L)$) belongs to some projectivity class of coverings.
-Slightly more subtle (Ex.3A), each projectivity class of coverings contains at least one $[p_*,p]$.
+Slightly more subtle (Ex.3A), each projectivity class of coverings $(c,d)$ contains at least one covering of type $(p_*,p)$.

 By abuse of language we say that join irreducibles $p,q$ are \underbar{projective} if $[p_*,p]\approx [q_*,q]$.
 And we say that $p$ \underbar{belongs} to a projectivity class ${\cal P}$ of coverings if $[p_*,p]\in {\cal P}$.
 To summarize: